svijaykoushik/blog/_drafts/three-awesome-ways-to-generate-random-number.markdown

 A True RNG needs additional hardware that can use real-world random phenomena from throwing dice 🎲 to measuring radiation from a radioactive material as an input to generate random numbers.
 Wow!
 Using the randomness in radioactive decay just to generate a number is mind-blowing! 🤯 Take a moment to let that sink in.

-But these hardware are costly and who would willingly carry a radioactive material in their pockets except for Lex Luthor?
+But this additional hardware is costly and who would willingly carry a radioactive material in their pockets except for Lex Luthor?
 That is why everyone agreed to settle with a PRNG.

 PRNG is not a single standard algorithm used everywhere.
 I was struck dumb when I found out that there are not 1, not 2 but 28 different algorithms created by very smart people over the past 7 decades.